Biphub/Biphub/docs/Pod.md

 | actions.<name>.imports.properties                 | List of input data of the action |
 | actions.<name>.imports.properties.<property_name> | Properties, it contains data type and display title |

+Each action has various configurations, imports and exports.
+We will call them "options" as an umbrella term

 ### 2. Pod handler